-Figure 7: Power up/Wake-Up from hibernation
+Figure 16: Wake-Up from Hibernation (Boost)

-In the wake-up sequence from deep or extended sleep using a GPIO toggle, the timing is presented in Figure 8.
+In the wake-up sequence from deep or extended sleep using a GPIO toggle, the step Charge $V{BAT\HIGH}$ lasts minimum 4 clock cycles (Figure 17).
+This time is sufficient to quickly re-charge $V{BAT\HIGH}$ under the condition that the leakage current and the sleep interval are sufficiently low and the $V{BAT\HIGH}$ voltage does not drop below $V{BAT\LOW}$ .
+The state Charge $V{BAT\HIGH}$ can be omitted by using the resistive paths.
 The total time which is needed to power up the system up until software starts running is around 865 $\mu$ s.
-If RAM has been retained, running software means application; if not then the Booter will be started.
+If RAM has been retained, running software means application, if not then the Booter will be started.

-Figure 8: Wake-Up from extended/deep sleep
+Figure 17: Wake-Up from Extended/Deep Sleep (Boost)

-A GPIO trigger will have to go through the wake up controller first, which requires 7 RCX clock cycles before it is allowed to trigger the PMU and have the state machine running.
-Even after all power rails are done, switching the system clock from RCX into RC32M (so software stars running) takes 3.5 RCX clock cycles (indicated in state=RUNNING:SWITCH) in the figure above.
+A GPIO trigger will have to go through the wake-up controller first, which requires 7 RCX clock cycles before it can trigger the PMU and have the state machine running.
+Even after all power rails are done, switching the system clock from RCX into RC32M (so software stars running) takes 3.5 RCX clock cycles (indicated in state=RUNNING:SWITCH) in Figure 17.

-If the system wakes up from an internal timer running at the RCX clock, then the WokenUp signal will be asserted 6 RCX clock cycles after the timer generates the interrupt (i.e ~400usec).
+If the system wakes up from an internal timer running at the RCX clock, then the WokenUp signal will be asserted 6 RCX clock cycles after the timer generates the interrupt (~400 μs).

-4.3.1 Go-to-Sleep and Refresh Bandgap
+4.3.3 Go-to-Sleep and Refresh Bandgap

+System can enter a sleep state, either sleep Buck or sleep Boost, depending on the status of the boost\mode bit.
 The sleep state disables the power-consuming blocks and triggers the "hold mode" for the bandgap referenced voltages.
 After a certain amount of time (sleep refresh counter), these "hold" voltages need to be refreshed.
-The lower loop of the FSM in Figure 6 enables the bandgap, refreshes the voltages, checks for BOD events via the POR circuits and if ok, resets the refresh timer and goes back to sleep.
+The lower loop of the FSM in Figure 11 enables the bandgap, refreshes the voltages, checks for BOD events via the POR circuits and if ok, resets the refresh timer and goes back to sleep.
 This is an autonomous cycle led by hardware until the system is woken up by a wake-up event.
 The refresh timer can be configured by setting the PMU\SLEEP\REG [BG\REFRESH\INTERVAL] bit field (1 LSB = 64 × 32 kHz clock cycles).
-The go-to-sleep and the bandgap refresh sequence is shown in Figure 9.
+The go-to-sleep and the bandgap refresh sequence is shown in Figure 18.

-Figure 9: Go-to-Sleep and Bandgap Refresh
+Figure 18: Go-to-Sleep and Bandgap Refresh